dflook/python-minifier/docs/source/transforms/convert_posargs_to_args.rst

-Convert Positional Argument to Arguments
+Convert Positional-Only Argument to Arguments
 ========================================

-This transform converts positional only arguments into normal arguments by removing the '/' separator in the argument list.
+This transform converts positional-only arguments into normal arguments by removing the '/' separator in the argument list.

 This transform is almost always safe to use and enabled by default.